WHYY-FM

-WHYY-FM (90.9 MHz, "91 FM") is a public radio station licensed to serve Philadelphia, Pennsylvania.
-Its broadcast tower is located in the city's Roxborough section of the city at while its studios and offices are located on Independence Mall in Center City Philadelphia.
+WHYY-FM (90.9 MHz, "91 FM") is a public radio station licensed to serve Philadelphia, Pennsylvania, United States.
+Its broadcast tower is located in the Roxborough neighborhood while its studios and offices are located on Independence Mall in Center City Philadelphia.
 The station, owned by WHYY, Inc., is a charter member of NPR and contributes several programs to the national network.

 History

 WHYY signed on the air on December 14, 1954, owned by the Metropolitan Philadelphia Educational Radio and Television Corporation.
 It was the first educational station in Philadelphia.
 The transmitter, originally located at 17th and Sansom Streets in Philadelphia, was donated by Westinghouse Broadcasting.
 In 1957, it added a sister television station, WHYY-TV on channel 35.

 In 1963, WHYY-TV moved from channel 35 in Philadelphia to the stronger channel 12 in Wilmington, Delaware.
 At the time, Federal Communications Commission (FCC) regulations did not allow co-owned stations in different broadcast services to share the same base callsign if they did not have the same or adjoining city of license.
 Although Philadelphia and Wilmington are a single television market, then as now they are separate radio markets.
 As a result, the radio station was forced to change its call sign to WUHY-FM to match the renamed WUHY-TV on channel 35.
 The FCC removed this restriction in 1983 and the radio station was allowed to reclaim the WHYY-FM calls.

 When NPR was formed in 1970, the station (then still known as WUHY-FM) became a charter member and was one of the 90 stations that carried the initial broadcast of All Things Considered.